OCLC-Developer-Network/oclc-auth-python/README.md

    Note that your WSKey must be configured with these parameters:

    * RedirectURI that matches the URI you are running the example from.
-For example:

-     `https:localhost:8000/auth/`
+For example, `https:localhost:8000/auth/`

    * Scopes. ie, `WorldCatMetadataAPI` for the Django example provided with this library.

 1. We use runsslserver to start Django from the project's root directory:

     `python manage.py runsslserver`